TropicalPuppy/orange-season/villagers/Nathalia.md

 - Nathalia's family lives somewhere else.

+## Heart Events

+### Friendship Event
+    Location: Restaurant
+    Time: 17:00 - 19:59
+    Friendship Level: 2 Hearts or More
+    Conditions:
+      - Talked to Nathalia on 10 or more unique days
+      - Being followed by Nathalia
+      - Friday or Saturday

+### Date
+    Location: Forest
+    Time: 13:00 - 17:59
+    Friendship Level: 3 Hearts or More
+    Conditions:
+      - Seen Friendship Event
+      - Being followed by Nathalia

 ## Likes and Dislikes

 Any items not on those lists will be liked or disliked according to the item's default.